Our website uses cookies for statistical purposes.

 An individual can be tried and convicted by the courts in Hong Kong for an offence that was committed within the territory of the Special Administrative Region.

-Having accurate legal counsel and representation in Hong Kong is surely helpful in all cases, irrespective of thy involve offences against other individuals or property.
+Having accurate legal counsel and representation, such as that offered by our criminal lawyers in Hong Kong, is surely helpful in all cases, irrespective of whether they involve offences against other individuals or property.
 Our team of lawyers in Hong Kong is ready to assist you if you are involved in criminal or civil proceedings.

 Criminal Law in Hong Kong – a general overview